acumartini/dectet-public/README.md

 ## Control Voltage Recorder

 The Control Voltage Recorder rack includes a CV Recorder (RC) module with its 5 channels normalized to 5 depth Outputs of the CR module.
 The Cartesian Sequencer-based controller interface provides a playable interface for each of the 5 channels.
 The MD module is included to enable MIDI input sequencing.
 The CK/DV modules can be used to sequence the CR module, and the EV module provides a mechanism to transform looped gated by sequence into envelope CV.
-The Matrix Mixer module (MM) allows for the creative combination of looping CV.
+The Matrix Mixer module (MM) allows for the creative combination of looping CVs.

 ```mermaid
 flowchart TD